Amirgol00/matplotlib_challlenge/README.md

 Features

-Data Analysis: Detailed exploration and analysis of [ pharmaceutical data and animal (mouse) data].
+Data Analysis: Detailed exploration and analysis of pharmaceutical data and animal (mouse) data.

 Visualization: Implementation of various data visualization techniques using Pandas and Matplotlib to represent the findings effectively.